Ents24/public-api-docs/blueprint/blueprint.md

                     "items": {
                       "type": "object",
                       "properties": {
+                        "dateTime": {
+                          "description": "RFC-3339 formatted date and time this ticket is valid for", "type": "string"
+                        },
                         "supplier": {
-                          "description": "The supplier for this ticket",
+                          "description": "The supplier of this ticket",
                           "type": "string"
                         },
                         "price": {
-                          "description": "The price for this ticket",
+                          "description": "The face-value price for this ticket", "type": "string"
-                          "type": "string"
                         },
-                        "dateTime": {
+                        "totalPrice": {
-                          "description": "RFC-3339 formatted date and time this ticket is valid for", "type": "string"
+                          "description": "The total price for this ticket", "type": "string"
                         },
-                        "url": {
+                        "inclBookingFee": {
-                          "description": "The purchase URL for this ticket", "type": "string"
+                          "description": "Flag indicating whether a booking fee is included in the price of this ticket.", "type": "string"
                         },
                         "onSaleFrom": {
-                          "description": "RFC-3339 formatted date this ticket goes on sale", "type": "string"
+                          "description": "RFC-3339 formatted date this ticket goes on sale", "type": ["string","null"]
                         },
                         "onSaleUntil": {
-                          "description": "RFC-3339 formatted date this ticket is / will be on sale until", "type": "string"
+                          "description": "RFC-3339 formatted date this ticket is / will be on sale until", "type": ["string","null"]
+                        },
+                        "url": {
+                          "description": "The purchase URL for this ticket", "type": "string"
                         }
                       },
-                      "required": ["supplier","price","dateTime","onSaleUntil"]
+                      "required": ["dateTime","supplier","price","totalPrice","inclBookingFee","onSaleFrom","onSaleUntil","url"]
                     }
                   },
                   "image": {